godka/kurento-rtmp/README.md

 Here is a simple demo which can provide a pipeline from kurento-webrtc to rtmp server (eg., srs, nginx-rtmp-module, etc.).

-You can browse https://1029.mythkast.net to test this demo.

 ![image](https://github.com/godka/kurento-rtmp/raw/master/img/rtp.png)

 The pipeline of the work is described as follows: